F5Networks/f5-bigip-runtime-init/tests/functional/README.md

   * Gitlab CI/CD - as tasks scheduling and execution mechanism
   * Deployment-tool docker image:
-    - Includes terraform; tool for provisioning cloud resources
+    - Includes Terraform; tool for provisioning cloud resources
     - Terrafrom plans defined under the following repo: /automation-sdk/deployment-tool
     - Other CLI tools, such as sshpass and jq
   * Mocha tests used for verifing installed extensions and posted declarations